Spring 1: Naughty bus

 All the teachers would like to thank the new boys and girls of Reception 2023 for settling into Reception life so well.
 They have embraced new routines, friendships and classrooms with enthusiasm and a determination to achieve.

 We have already started to recognise our names on our coat pegs, box files and reading folders so that we ensure we remember where to find our belongings.

 The children have devised their own class rules to keep our friends happy and safe.
-We are trying very hard to follow them because we don't want to go down the zone board!
+We are trying very hard to follow them and enjoy moving up the zone board for trying our best!

-Reading books have gone home, and we are trying hard to get those 5 signatures a week (every Monday) so that we receive a stamp in our reading diary.
+Sharing books and Little Wandle books have gone home, and we are trying hard to get those 5 signatures a week (checked every Monday) so that we receive a stamp on our reading chart.
 Grown-ups don't forget to look carefully at the RED reading challenge letter and help us to keep our Vaynor reading promise.
 Sharing books are brought back into school and changed for a new one that day.
 Little Wandle books are brought back on a Monday and a new book will be given out on a Thursday.

 Our fingers and thumbs have been working extremely hard, and we are trying to strengthen those muscles to help develop our pencil grip.
 We have enjoyed exploring the funky fingers table and using the playdough, threading, pencil control sheets and name writing activities.
-We have listened to Croc the Crocodile who is helping to teach us how to hold our pencil correctly and giving us help along the way if we need it.
+We are working towards our dynamic tripod grip by using our 'pinchy fingers'!